Is Trello Worth It in 2026? Honest Review After Years of Use

 What Is Trello, Really?

 Trello is a visual project management tool built around the Kanban board system — cards, lists, and boards.
-Atlassian acquired it in 2017 for $425 million, which tells you something about how seriously the industry took it.
-(Fun fact: that acquisition price made a lot of people suddenly very interested in building "simple" productivity tools.)
+Atlassian picked it up in 2017 for $425 million, which tells you how seriously the industry took it.
+(And fun fact: that acquisition suddenly made everyone want to build "simple" productivity tools.)

-The concept is dead simple: create a board, add lists (like "To Do," "In Progress," "Done"), and move cards between them.
-Each card can hold checklists, due dates, attachments, comments, and assignees.
-That's it, more or less.
+The idea is dead simple: create a board, add lists (like "To Do," "In Progress," "Done"), drag cards between them.
+Each card holds checklists, due dates, attachments, comments, and assignees.
+That's essentially it.

-Here's the deal — that simplicity is both its greatest strength and its most significant constraint.
-Trello genuinely democratized project management for non-technical teams who'd previously been running everything out of a shared Google Doc and mild chaos.
-But it's competing in a much more crowded space now than it was even three years ago, with tools like ClickUp, Linear, and Monday all gunning for the same audience.
+Here's the thing — that simplicity is both Trello's greatest strength and its most limiting factor.
+It genuinely made project management accessible to non-technical teams who were previously running everything out of shared Google Docs and crossed fingers.
+But the marketplace has gotten way more crowded since then.
+Now you've got ClickUp, Linear, Monday all competing for the same users.

 Key Features of Trello in 2026